lucasgm94/cloud-engineering-labs/01-aws-static-web-cicd-amplify/README.md

 Properly decommissioning resources to prevent unnecessary costs and maintain environment hygiene.
 * *Key Action:* Emptying the S3 Bucket and deleting the Amplify App after successful testing.

+📂 Note: Full step-by-step visual evidence for each phase is available in the /screenshots folder.

 ---

 ## 🛡️ Cybersecurity & Cloud Insights